John P. Furber House: History

 John P. Furber and his four brothers originally hailed from New Hampshire, but between 1844 and 1860 they moved one-by-one to the Cottage Grove area, one of the first Euro-American farming regions in the future state of Minnesota.
 One of Washington County's first inland settlements emerged there as an informal village by 1851.
 The Furber brothers were notable early settlers, and John (or J.P.) was the village shopkeeper.
 In 1871 he conducted a survey of the townsite, formally platting the already-established community.
 This phenomenon of post-settlement platting also occurred in several other Washington County towns, such as Stillwater, Afton, and Point Douglas.

 Some sources say Furber's house dates to the 1850s, making it the oldest standing building in the historic core of Cottage Grove.
 Official National Register documentation gives a construction date of 1871, the same year as Furber's survey.

 The house remained in the Furber family for decades, only changing hands in 1940 with its acquisition by Jacob and Arlene Vandenberg.
 In 1947 Jacob Vandenberg built on the property a 130 ft dairy barn with an arched Gothic Revival roof.
 The estate stayed in the Vandenberg family for 70 years, only passing to all-new owners in 2010.
-Now billed as the Historic John P. Furber Farm, the third family to own the property has renovated the barn to serve as a wedding venue.
+Now billed as the Historic John P. Furber Farm, the third family to own the property has renovated the barn to serve as a wedding venue; However, they are expected to declare bankruptcy as seen in their other venue (Circle B).